freedmansky/and/README.md

 - [ ] Add HTML page to view location
 - [ ] Add database table to view the location
 - [ ] Change database status of package
+- [ ] Add HTML page to add a comment
+- [ ] Add HTML page to view a comment

 ### Definitions